About the Project

 - uncover areas we don’t know enough about;

-- develop a set of rules to guide the work we will do in the future
+- develop a set of rules to guide the work we will do in the future; and

 - make sure that the justice system and the law work better for people experiencing disadvantage.

 The Justice Project shines a light on access to justice issues, while uncovering systemic flaws and identifying gaps in access to justice.

 It will reveal methods of addressing and dissolving those barriers to justice and help to create a path toward equal access to justice that is clear and easily accessible for Australians who experience disadvantage.